ipsilon/eof/spec/implementation_matrix.md

 ## Solidity

-Last implementation resides at https://github.com/ethereum/solidity/pull/13825.
-This is based on the December 2022 version of EOF.
+Current work-in-progress implementation split into PRs at: https://github.com/ethereum/solidity/pulls?q=is%3Aopen+is%3Apr+label%3AEOF

 ## Vyper

 There is a contributor submitted PR from mid 2023 implementing some of EOF: https://github.com/vyperlang/vyper/pull/3457

 ## EELS

-There is a draft PR with some of the EIPs implemented.
-The other EIPs are in progress and will be built on top: https://github.com/ethereum/execution-specs/pull/972
+There is a draft PR with the EIPs implemented: https://github.com/ethereum/execution-specs/pull/972

 # Column Descriptions